-Coverage for allergy testing when performed by or supervised by a Physician includes but is not limited to:

-- Survey, including history, physical exam, and diagnostic laboratory studies. - Intradermal, scratch and puncture tests. - Patch and photo tests. - Double-blind food challenge test and bronchial challenge test.

-More information on allergy injections can be found under Physician's Office Services for Sickness or Injury below.
+- Coverage for allergy testing when performed by or supervised by a Physician includes but is not limited to: - Survey, including history, physical exam, and diagnostic laboratory studies. - Intradermal, scratch and puncture tests. - Patch and photo tests. - Double-blind food challenge test and bronchial challenge test. - More information on allergy injections can be found under Physician's Office Services for Sickness or Injury below.

+- The Plan does not cover:

-- Fungal or bacterial skin tests. - Self-administered, over-the-counter drugs. - Psychological testing, evaluation or therapy for allergies. - Environmental studies, evaluation or control.
+- Fungal or bacterial skin tests.

+- Self-administered, over-the-counter drugs.

+- Psychological testing, evaluation or therapy for allergies.

+- Environmental studies, evaluation or control.